gustavoparedes/QuickLog/README.md

 # QuickLog

-Windows log viewer organized according to this work https://cybersecuritynews.com/windows-event-log-analysis/ for digital forensics classes with free tools taught at Internet Solutions S.A.S in Bogota, Colombia.
+Quick Log is a simple tool to visualize Windows logs in EVTX format, organized according to this work: https://cybersecuritynews.com/windows-event-log-analysis/ and thought for the digital forensics courses with open source tools dictated in Internet Solutions S.A.S, Bogota, Colombia.

-Quick Log is a simple tool for viewing Windows logs in EVTX format.
+It requires Windows 10 64-bit and a resolution of 1920x1080.

+If you are looking for the compiled version, you can download it from the versions link on the right column of this page.

 The logs are organized into workspaces.
-It requires Windows 10 64-bit and a resolution of 1920x1080.
-If you are looking for the compiled version, you can download it from the releases link in the right column of this page.

 # Workspace